-Meibomian glands are imbedded in the upper and lower eyelids, producing the oily layer of our tears.
+Meibomian glands are embedded in the upper and lower eyelids and produce the oily layer of our tears.
 It is common for Meibomian glands to become blocked, which inhibits their function.
 Inadequate gland function means low tear oil layer production, leaving the eye vulnerable to fast tear evaporation and dry eye.
-This is known as Meibomian gland dysfunction (MGD) and it is chronic, progressive, and not always felt at the beginning.
-MGD is present in almost 90% of dry eye patients.
+This is known as Meibomian Gland Dysfunction (MGD).
+MGD is chronic, progressive, and not always felt at the beginning and is present in almost 90% of dry eye patients.

-Lipiflow “activators” are single use devices that are placed on the eye and comfortably deliver a combination of heat and massage, removing blockages from the Meibomian glands.
+Lipiflow “activators” are single use devices that are placed on the eye and comfortably deliver a combination of heat and massage.
+This helps remove blockages from the Meibomian glands.

 A typical Lipiflow treatment lasts for 12 minutes.

 You can resume normal activities immediately following treatment.